KamilaKisiel/TIL/JavaScript/MapFilterReduce/map-vs-forEach.md

 `map`
 * iterates trough the elements in an array
-* map each elemnt to a new elemnt by calling the function on each element
+* maps each elemnt to a new elemnt by calling the function on each element
 * creating a new array as a result
 ```
 const a = [1, 2, 3];